rbertens/generic_mixing_framework/README.md

 The package contains three different modules, which are built only when invoked to run.
 Each module has a different purpose and different prerequisites.

 ### Data filtering
-In this step, full ALICE events (AODs) are filtered, event and track selection is performed, and only information that is necessary for the final analysis is written into mini-events, which are written into a TTree.
+In this step, full ALICE events (AODs) are filtered, event and track selection is performed, and only information that is necessary for the final analysis is written into mini-events, which subsequently are written into a TTree.
 More details are given in the 'running' section of this manual.
 Since this step requires reading of AODs, a full AliPhysics software stack is necessary.
 If AODs are resolved from the GRID, a valid authentication token is necessary as well.

 Data filtering can be started with the scripts
 - runTTreeFilter.C (launches a filtering of locally available AODs)